ConnorSweeneyDev/.config/readme.md

 # Windows11Workflow
 All my dotfiles, using Neovim with PowerShell in the Windows Terminal along with fzf and bat for fast navigation.
-Additionally, there is a quick setup for a Tiling Window Manager, Tridactyl on Firefox, and for a toggleable Vim mode on the ZSA Voyager keyboard.
+Additionally, there is a quick setup for Tridactyl on Firefox, a Tiling Window Manager and a toggleable Vim mode on the ZSA Voyager keyboard.
 You will also find a list of other useful tools at the end.

 https://github.com/user-attachments/assets/1c6a0cea-a7f4-4391-bf4f-ca637f9f3d38